jorendorff/gc-in-50-lines/README.md

     These two techniques can be used together.
     Both are well-understood
     and have many high-quality implementations.
-    But it's tricky stuff.
+    But it&rsquo;s tricky stuff.
     Some amazing cleverness is required to get these techniques to be both correct and fast.

 Thanks for taking this trip through a simple garbage collector with me.

-I like this example because it's short but it's also packed with cool stuff, there's linked lists, recursion, pointers, graph algorithms&mdash;
+I like this example because it&rsquo;s short but it&rsquo;s also packed with cool stuff, you&rsquo;ve got linked lists, recursion, pointers, graph algorithms&mdash;
-it's rather wonderful that all this cool stuff turns out to be so useful.
+it&rsquo;s rather wonderful that all this cool stuff turns out to be so useful.

 The code for this is available from my github account: